Qualitative and quantitative hard-tissue MRI with portable Halbach scanners

 \subsection{VFA-PETRA relaxation maps}

-Because the $T_1$ mapping strategy described in Sec.~\ref{sec:theory_relax_maps} can become imprecise when applied to anatomical regions that protrude from the RF coil bore (such as the knee or elbow), we first validated the method using the same homogeneous phantom employed for field mapping, which fully occupied the imaging volume (Fig.~\ref{fig:fig_scanner}b) and whose $T_1$ ground truth had previously been determined by conventional inversion recovery measurements, yielding $T_1$=12.5~ms.
+Because the $T_1$ mapping strategy described in Sec.~\ref{sec:theory_relax_maps} may become inaccurate when applied to anatomical regions protruding from the RF coil bore (such as the knee or elbow), we first evaluated the method using the same homogeneous phantom employed for field mapping, which fully occupied the imaging volume (Fig.~\ref{fig:fig_scanner}b) and whose $T_1$ ground truth had previously been determined by conventional inversion recovery measurements, yielding $T_1$=12.5~ms.

 This validation aimed to assess how the SNR of the resulting $T_1$ maps depends on the nominal flip angles of the PETRA pair used to compute $\lambda(\vec{r})$ in Eq.~(\ref{eq:lambdaVFAratio}), and how this relationship affects $T_1$ estimation accuracy and precision.
-Following phantom validation, the VFA-PETRA method was applied for \emph{in vivo} $T_1$ mapping of the knee, simultaneously covering soft and hard tissues in a healthy volunteer.
+Following phantom validation, the VFA-PETRA method was applied for \emph{in-vivo} $T_1$ mapping of the knee, simultaneously covering soft and hard tissues in a healthy volunteer.
 The scanned knee belonged to the same volunteer from whom the $T_1$ map was obtained using conventional methods.

 The RF pulses were systematically corrected by means of pre/counter-emphasis, and the calibration of each $\alpha_\text{nom}$ was defined from Rabi flops obtained with increasing RF amplitude and fixed pulse duration, ensuring identical excitation bandwidths for both acquisitions.